kumbulanit/t-sql/lesotho/labs/Module_05_Grouping_and_Aggregating_Data_Lab.md

 ORDER BY current.ReportingDate;
 ```

+**Detailed Query Explanation:** The CTE pre-aggregates each quarter once, simplifying the main query.
+A self-join aligns each quarter with its predecessor so growth rates can be computed using prior totals, guarding with `CASE` to avoid division by zero.
+**Detailed Results Explanation:** The resulting timeline shows raw totals and growth metrics per quarter, providing an easy trend view for macro reports and stress tests.

 ---

 ### Exercise 5.10: Data Quality Metrics

 **Task 14:** Calculate data completeness scores
+**Topic:** MS20761 Module 9 Lesson 5 – Measure whether each active indicator delivered its expected 2024 observations
+**Beginner Explanation:** The query compares how many records each indicator should have (based on frequency) against how many it actually delivered, producing completeness and finalization percentages plus reporting lag.

 ```sql
 -- Data quality scorecard by indicator
 WITH ExpectedCounts AS (